Sun Chengzong — Exceptional Commander of the Late Ming Dynasty and His Heroic Sacrifice

 Then General Yuan got promoted and reestablished Sun Chengzong’s Line of Defense; he led his army kept winning and expanding, while the Manchu army encountered huge losses.

-Zhu Youjian was an ambitious monarch, he used several months perished Eunuch Wei and his eunuch party, and then summoned General Yuan back to the battlefront city to fight with Manchu.
+The new emperor Zhu Youjian was an ambitious monarch, who used several months perished Wei and his eunuch forces and then summoned General Yuan back to the battlefront city to fight against Manchu.

-General Yuan finally had the opportunity to rebuild and strengthen the Line of Defense that Sun Chengzong built before.
+General Yuan finally had the opportunity to rebuild and strengthen the Line of Defense that Sun Chengzong constructed before.

-But unlike his teacher Sun, Yuan was a proud and arrogant person.
+But unlike his teacher, Yuan was more proud and arrogant.

-He wrongly executed another contributive and loyal general; then when Manchu's new lord made a long detour, avoided his Line of Defense, and marched toward capital Beijing, Yuan didn’t react well and put Beijing in danger again, because of his wrong judgment.
+He wrongly executed another contributive and loyal general; then, when Manchu's new lord made a long detour, avoided his Line of Defense, and marched toward the capital city Beijing, Yuan didn’t react well and put Beijing in danger again, because of his wrong judgment.

 Intense War of Defending Beijing City